arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 in the wrong direction, he says, toward verification, toward the past.
 He prefers using "*behaviour*".

 It's a dramatic change of perspective.
-For Dan North tests document the system's behaviour from the outside, from the point of view of Business Users; therefore, they describe what the system *should do*, using narrative sentences.
+For Daniel tests document the system's behaviour from the outside, from the point of view of Business Users; therefore, they describe what the system *should do*, using narrative sentences.
 They are in fact business requirements, written in the business language and, of course, conceived before the